-All of the current members of the board of directors of the Company have served as directors of the Company for no less than two years, with directors Little and Halvorson having served since 2008 and 2009 respectively.
+Five of the 6 current members of the board of directors of the Company have served as directors of the Company for no less than two years, with Mr. Halvorson having served since 2009 and Mr. Peck joining the board in 2011.
 On average, the majority of the directors have had more than five years of experience as a director of Orezone.

-In addition, (i) Mr. Ron Little, the Chief Executive Officer of the Company since its inception in 1996, was also a director and the Chief Executive Officer of Resources.
-Resources was sold to IAMGOLD in 2009, to acquire its Essakane mine, which the largest operating gold mine in the country.
-Mr. Little has more than 20 years of experience in Burkina Faso and West Africa; (ii) Dr. Pascal Marquis, the Company's Senior Vice President Exploration, has 14 years of experience in Burkina Faso with the Company and previously Resources since 2002.
-Dr. Marguis has more than 20 years of experience in Africa and is fluent in French, the official language of Burkina Faso.
+Mr. Patrick Downey, the Chief Executive Officer of the Company since May 2017 and a director since April 2011.
+Dr. Pascal Marguis, the Company's Senior Vice President Exploration, has more than 15 years of experience in Burkina Faso with the Company and previously Resources since 2002.
+Dr. Marquis has more than 20 years of experience in Africa and is fluent in French, the official language of Burkina Faso.

 As a result of their frequent visits to Burkina Faso, these directors and officers in turn impart their experience, knowledge of the local business, culture and practices to other members of the board and management based in Canada.
 They are often in contact with other employees, personnel, government officials and business persons and other locals in Burkina Faso.
-In addition, Ousseni Derra, the General Manager for both subsidiaries, is based in Burkina Faso on a full time basis and is in constant contact with Dr. Marguis.
+In addition, Ousseni Derra, the General Manager for both subsidiaries, is based in Burkina Faso on a full-time basis and is in constant contact with Dr. Marquis.
 Resulting information is imparted by these individuals to management and the Board, which as a result, enhances their knowledge of local business culture and practices.